East Bay Vegan Food Not to Miss (right now!)

 This Bay Area vegan bakery has three East Bay locations: on College Avenue in Berkeley, and on Webster Street and Piedmont Avenue in Oakland.
 Plus a Jack London Square location coming soon!

 This Singaporean/Chinese vegan spot in downtown Oakland may just be the most innovative East Bay vegan restaurant.
-Unique, flavorful, and addictive, there is simply no other place like Lion Dance Cafe.
-In fact, many dishes deserve a shout out:
+So unique and so flavorful, there is simply no other place like Lion Dance Cafe.

-In addition to winning numerous accolades (best sandwich in the Bay, SF Chronicle’s top 25 restaurants, and more), they are also proudly female/Asian/queer/immigrant owned.
+In addition to winning numerous accolades (New York Times 2022’s Top Restaurant Dishes, SF Chronicle’s top 25 restaurants, and more), they are also proudly female/Asian/queer/immigrant owned.

-Lion Dance Cafe is open Wednesday-Saturday for dinner takeout only.
+Lion Dance Cafe is finally open for seating dining!!!
+Reservations strongly recommended.

 For vegan fine dining, head to Millennium for an impressive experience.
 This world-class restaurant has been around for nearly thirty years, since 1994!
 It originated in San Francisco, but relocated to Oakland’s Rockridge neighborhood in 2015.